THE KAUWAHI ʻANAINA HAWAIʻI HAWAIIAN CIVIC CLUB

 The name Kauwahi ʻAnaina Hawaiʻi means “our Hawaiian gathering place.”
 Hawaiians always enjoy getting together and when the members of Kauwahi ʻAnaina Hawaiʻi Hawaiian Civic Club (KAHHCC) gather, they know that they will connect with friends, family, ono food, music, and Na Mea (things that are Hawaiian).

-PERPETUATING CULTURE THROUGH STORY AND EDUCATION
+PERPETUATING CULTURE

 SCHOLARSHIPS